-In accordance with Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, investments are carried at fair value determined annually based upon quoted market prices.
-The total fair value of the Pool is apportioned to the entities with funds invested on an equal basis for each share owned which are acquired at a cost of \$1.00.
+In accordance with governmental accounting principles, investments are carried at fair value based upon quoted market prices.
+The total fair value of the Pool is apportioned to the entities with funds invested on an equal basis for each share owned.
+The fair value of the Library's position in the Pool is the same as the value of the pool shares.
+The total fair value of the SCLGIP is apportioned to the entities with funds invested on an equal basis for each share owned, which are acquired at a cost of \$1.00.